microsoft/P.808/docs/conf-trapping.md

  # Configure for `create_trapping_stimuli.py`

- This describe the configuration for the `create_trapping_stimuli` script.
+ This describes the configuration for the `create_trapping_stimuli` script.
 A sample configuration file can be found in `configurations\trapping.cfg`.
  The `create_trapping_stimuli` script creates the trapping clips based on the section 6.3.8 of the ITU-T P.808 [1] and [2].

  ## `[trappings]`